dbashford/textract/README.md

 - `sudo port install tesseract-eng`
 - You will also want to disable textract's usage of textutil as the tests are based on output from antiword.
   - Go into `/lib/extractors/{doc|doc-osx|rtf}` and modify the code under `if ( os.platform() === 'darwin' ) {`.
 Uncommented the commented lines in these sections.

+* We are working continously to make this project more efficient.
+Till then , keep extracting!!!!!!!!!!!!!